l3-team/CasGuardBundle/README.md

 ...
 ```

-You can alose get the additional attributes in your User class using the CasUserInterface with this code :
+You can also get the additional attributes in your User class using the CasUserInterface with this code :

 ```
-...

 ...
 use L3\Bundle\CasGuardBundle\Entity\CasUserInterface;